cascadiarconf-gh-workshops/GutHub/recipes/amb-portuguese-bean-soup.md

 6. Stir in reserved meat from the ham hocks after 30 minutes.
 7. Stir in cabbage and cook until crisp-tender, about 5 minutes.
 Remove from heat and let sit, covered, at room temperature for 2 to 3 hours before serving.
 Even better, let soup chill in the fridge overnight.
 Reheat until warmed through, and adjust with more salt and pepper as needed.
 Serve with Tabasco and Portuguese sweet rolls, if desired.

+   *I found this recipe when trying to find a way to use up the ham hocks I had in my freezer.<br>
+   I love the salty, flavorful taste of this soup and love to make it in bulk, then freeze for a quick<br>
+   and delicious dinner on cold nights!*